-St. Vincent's cannot accept responsibility for food prepared externally that is given to patients/residents by relatives and visitors.
-However, there are storage and reheating facilities available that patients and visitors are welcome to use for safe foods.
+St Vincent's cannot accept responsibility for food prepared externally, however, there are storage and reheating facilities available that patients and visitors are welcome to use for safe foods.

 Please let the staff know about food you bring.
-The staff will ensure that all food is labelled with the following information:
+The staff will help you to ensure that all food is labelled with the following information:

 - patient's name and room number

 - the date the food was prepared and by whom

-- the date the food was brought into the health service
+- the date the food was brought into the health service.